 Memoir accepts only online submissions.

-We generally respond to all submissions within four-six weeks (contact us if you haven't heard from us in three months).
-You may check the status of your submission at any time (received or in-progress) by logging in to your online account.
+We generally respond to all submissions within eight to twelve weeks (you may contact us if you haven't heard from us in four months).

 Partial withdrawals: If you must withdraw one piece in a group, please send an email stating which works are still available.